ksk/ot-rocq/README.md

 to compile it.

 The original code (tag `original-ot-coq`) is preserved for reference.
-The branch `ot-rocq` contains modifications to make it work on modern environments.
+The branch `master` contains modifications to make it work on modern environments.
 The original `README.md` follows below.

 -------------------